nnuval/nnuval.github.io/_posts/2016-12-10-shellshock.md

 even complete control of a computer remotely!
 The following is my write up for a lab based off of the SEED lab "Shellshock".
 Which can be found here <a href="http://www.cis.syr.edu/~wedu/seed/Labs_12.04/Software/Shellshock/">http://www.cis.syr.edu/~wedu/seed/Labs_12.04/Software/Shellshock/</a>

 Warning: The following might contain answers to your assignment.
-Proceed with caution if your school considers this cheating.

 <iframe src="https://drive.google.com/file/d/0B55hEujmzuNYbVR2Yi1USmxBYUU/preview" width="100%" height="480"></iframe>